- Home

 Hodgkin lymphoma treatment

-The most important factors in planning treatment for Hodgkin lymphoma are your stage and risk category.
-Treatment will also depend on your age, symptoms and general health.
-The aim of treatment is to control the cancer so you go into remission.
+The aim of treatment for Hodgkin lymphoma is to control the cancer so it goes into remission.
 This is when the symptoms and signs of cancer reduce or disappear.

 Learn more about: